deercreeklabs/lancaster/README.md

 [Names and Namespaces](#names-and-namespaces) for more information about schema names.
 The name-symbol must start with a letter and subsequently only contain letters, numbers, or hyphens.
 * `symbol-keywords`: Keywords representing the symbols in the enum.
+The keywords may have namespaces.

 #### Return Value
 The defined var